No-Country/s10-13-m-express-next/server/README.md

 }
 ```

+## Reviews API

+The Reviews API provides endpoints for reviews management.

+**This API is currently under development and is subject to change.
+We recommend just use the `POST` endpoint for now.**

 #### Create a review

 To create a review, make a **post** request to this endpoint with the review's details as body parameters.